Skip to main content

 In both men and women, testosterone is a crucial driver of metabolic efficiency.
 Its primary function in this context is to support the growth and maintenance of lean muscle mass.
 Muscle is metabolically active tissue; it is the single largest site for glucose disposal in the body.

 More muscle mass creates a larger reservoir for glucose to be stored as glycogen, preventing it from lingering in the bloodstream where it can cause problems.
-A decline in testosterone, a natural process for both sexes, can lead to a loss of this vital tissue, which in turn reduces the body’s capacity to manage effectively.
+A decline in testosterone, a natural process for both sexes, can lead to a loss of this vital tissue, which in turn reduces the body’s capacity to manage blood sugar effectively.
 This creates a direct pathway toward increased fat storage and diminished insulin sensitivity.

 Estrogen the Master Metabolic Stabilizer